 - Abstracts for oral presentations, workshops and posters should be a maximum of 300 words.
-Abstracts for symposiums should be a maximum of 300 words per presentation.
+Abstracts for symposiums should be a maximum of 300 words per presentation (including title).
 The introduction/frame of the symposium should also be a maximum of 300 words.

 - Abstracts should be constructed with subheadings; Introduction, Methods, Results and Conclusions.

 - The abstract title should contain no more than 50 words, and should be entered in the title field.

 - Each participant can only submit, as first author, one abstract per presentation format.
 The first author shall be the presenter and all co-authors should be mentioned.
 The submitter of an abstract will automatically be marked as the presenting author.

 - References should not be used unless particularly useful for clarification.

 - Personal contact details etc. are not permitted in the abstract text.

 - Use single space text without blank lines.
 Abbreviations and units should follow international standards.
 Numbers should be written in numerals.

 - The official language used throughout the conference will be English.
 The authors are responsible for the contents as well as spelling and grammar.

 When submitting your abstract, please select one of the following conference topics: